Interfiber/yum/README.md

 # Yum
 A collection of recipes for people who don't like bloat
-Note: Links might not work as the project is under development

 ## Does it use javascript?
 Only to compile the markdown pages, this is ran when the website is deployed.